New to Sly Flourish? Start Here or subscribe to the newsletter.

 With the queen now open to an alliance, the characters can return to Saltmarsh and inform the council of the sahuagin threat.
 Perhaps it's another good opportunity for a downtime session in which the characters seek out their own quests and goals before being recruited for the next adventure in the book, Salvage Operation.

-Share this article with your friends using this link: https://slyflourish.com/running_danger_at_dunwater.html
+Share this article by copying this link: https://slyflourish.com/running_danger_at_dunwater.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.